๐Ÿซ Intro to Engineering

 Create a Prototype

-• Fidelity levels range from low (cardboard mockups, sketches) to high (functional models); match fidelity to what you need to test
+• Fidelity levels range from low (cardboard mockups, rough sketches) to high (functional models with real materials).
+Match fidelity to what you need to test.
+If you're checking whether a shape fits in someone's hand, cardboard works fine.
+If you're testing structural strength, you need something closer to the real thing.

-• Focus on key features that address your core problem; don't waste resources on details that won't affect your testing
+• Focus on key features that address your core problem.
+Don't waste resources on cosmetic details that won't affect your testing outcomes.

 Test and Evaluate the Prototype

-• Controlled testing isolates variables so you know why something works or fails, not just that it does
+• Controlled testing isolates variables so you know why something works or fails, not just that it does.
+Change one variable at a time.

-• User testing reveals usability issues that engineers often miss; real users interact with designs in unexpected ways
+• User testing reveals usability issues that engineers often miss.
+Real users interact with designs in unexpected ways, and their feedback is data you can't get any other way.

-• Documentation of all results—including failures—creates the evidence base for your next iteration and final communication
+• Document all results, including failures.
+This creates the evidence base for your next iteration and your final communication.
+If you didn't write it down, it didn't happen.

-Compare: Prototype vs. Test—prototyping asks "can we build it?" while testing asks "does it work?"
-A beautiful prototype that fails testing has taught you something valuable.
+Compare: Prototype vs. Test.
+Prototyping asks "can we build it?" while testing asks "does it work?"
+A beautiful prototype that fails testing has still taught you something valuable.
 On design challenges, expect to explain what specific tests would validate your solution.

 Iteration and Communication: Completing the Cycle